svengau/svengau/README.md

  dad<sup>3</sup>, I love ⛷️ 🏂 🏊

-Remote from Ottawa 🇨🇦
+Senior Fullstack developper.
+Remote from France 🇫🇷

-Fullstack developper for @UnstoppableDomain

-Previously in Hội An🇻🇳 for @bicomplete, @cme-pro
+Previously in Hội An 🇻🇳 for @bicomplete, @cme-pro, Ottawa 🇨🇦 for @unstoppabledomains